-2. Knowledge/competence expected from Middle-level professionals from all personnel irrespective of whether they are new graduates, persons with experience in related business operations, or incumbent personnel.
+As for the knowledge/competence expected from Middle-level professionals, the highest importance is placed on the generic skills of communication and teamwork, which are expected from all personnel irrespective of whether they are new graduates, persons with experience in related business operations, or incumbent personnel.
 In some fields, the expectation is for personnel to master knowledge and skills exclusive to business operations as well; however, the higher the specialty, the lower the expectation from new graduates tends to be.